vinicius-pmoleta/aviation-data/README.md

 This is the main app module, which due to the decision of making the feature modules as Android libraries, will depend on the the feature modules as well as some common modules such as `core` and `navigation`.

-As a consequence of using the `Navigation` AAC, the application module is where the main `Activity` which will host the feature fragments and `Toolbar` is configured and initialized.
+As a consequence of using the `Navigation AAC`, the application module is where the main `Activity` which will host the feature fragments and `Toolbar` is configured and initialized.

 ## Building and running